corintxt/TranslateAi/README.md

 `C:\Program Files\Adobe\Adobe Illustrator 202X\Presets\[language]\Scripts`

-NOTE: You will need an admin password to do this.
+NOTE: You will need an administrator password to do this.

 ![ConfigJSON](img/ScriptsFolder.PNG)

-When the TranslateAI folder is inside the Scripts folder, the translation script is installed.
+When the TranslateAI folder is inside the Scripts folder the translation script is installed.
 You will need to restart Illustrator to use it.

 ### Running the script

 #### Install Python

-If you don't already have Python installed, you will need to download it from the AFP app portal.
+If you don't already have Python installed, you will need to download it from the AFP app management portal.

-You will also need to install the `requests` Python module.
+You will also need to install the `requests` module.

 When Python is installed, open the Windows command prompt and type: